gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 ### Phase 5 - Identity Risks and Write Down the Assumptions

+**If you can’t think of three things that might go wrong with your plans, then there’s something wrong with your thinking.
+Jerry Weinberg**

 ### Phase 6 - Define Contingency and Mitigation Plans

 ### Phase 7 - Costs